 Although overall gallstone ileus is an uncommon cause of small bowel obstruction, in the elderly is not uncommon, and accounts for up to 25% of non-strangulated bowel obstructions 1.
-As is the case with cholelithiasis, women are more frequently affected.
-There is a recognised increased female predilcation 7.
+As is the case with cholelithiasis, women are more frequently affected 7.

 Typically patients have a long history of recurrent right upper quadrant pain, in keeping with chronic cholecystitis with repeated inflammatory events 6.
 The acute presentation of gallstone ileus is that of a small bowel obstruction, with colicky abdominal pain and abdominal distension.

 Repeated bouts of cholecystitis result in adhesion of the gallbladder to the small bowel (usually duodenum) with eventual fistula formation and passage of gallstones into the lumen of the bowel.
-The commonest site of enrty by erosion is thought to be to the duodenum 7.
+The most common site of entry by erosion is thought to be to the duodenum 7.
 Small stones presumably pass without incidence, however large cholesterol stones can become impacted typically at the ileocecal valve 6.
 As such gallstone ileus is a mechanical small bowel obstruction.

 Most frequently, stones impact in the distal ileum, although other locations are also encountered 5: